NASA recommends adding indoor plants to your home environment to help clean the air and overall improve indoor air quality.

 The Fiddle-Leaf Fig

 “Pandurata” (another name) earned it so-called “fiddle-leaf” status because it’s lovely, dark green leaves shaped like a violin.
-This small tree does well in low light; however, if kept in very low light bottom leaves tend to fall off.
+This small tree does well in low lighting; however, if kept in very low light bottom leaves tend to fall off.

 If the tree grows too tall, you can prune it back to the height you desire.
 Alternately, you can start new plants by using the air-layering technique on longer shoots.